GIV-UCalgary/GIV-Website/content/authors/roghi/_index.md

 #- Ph.D.
 Students and Postdoctoral Researchers
 ---

-Roghi is a PhD student interested in precision agriculture, digital earth, and algorithm design.
+Roghi is a PhD student interested in computer graphics, and algorithm design.